 The final phase of the MDG era and the start of the process of preparing for a new agenda led to renewed interest in the quality and availability of statistics.
-Preparation for the post-2015 era started early and by mid-2012 the Secretary-General had established the High-level Panel of Eminent Persons on the Post-2015 Development Agenda.
-The 2013 report of the Panel - A New Global Partnership: Eradicate Poverty and Transform Economies Through Sustainable Development - first coined the term data revolution54, specifically a data revolution for sustainable development that would include "a new international initiative to improve the quality of statistics and information available to people and governments".
-Moreover, the report went on to state that the revolution "should actively take advantage of new technology, crowd sourcing, and improved connectivity to empower people with information on the progress towards the targets".
-55 and would "would draw on existing and new sources of data to fully integrate statistics into decision making, promote open access to, and use of, data and ensure increased support for statistical systems".
-56
+Preparation for the post-2015 era started early and by mid-2012 the United Nations Secretary General had established the High-Level Panel of Eminent Persons on the Post-2015 Development Agenda.
+The Panel's 2013 report - A New Global Partnership: Eradicate Poverty and Transform Economies Through Sustainable Development - first coined the term data revolution53, specifically a data revolution for sustainable development that would include "a new international initiative to improve the quality of statistics and information available to people and governments".
+Moreover, the report went on to state that the revolution "should actively take advantage of new technology, crowd sourcing, and improved connectivity to empower people with information on the progress towards the targets" and would "would draw on existing and new sources of data to fully integrate statistics into decision making, promote open access to, and use of, data and ensure increased support for statistical systems".
+55

-In August 2014, the Secretary-General established an Independent Expert Advisory Group on the Data Revolution for Sustainable Development to provide inputs to shape the development agenda beyond 2015.
-The group of 24 experts from civil society, private sector, academia, governments and international organizations was to advise the Secretary-General on measures to be taken to close data gaps and strengthen national statistical capacities.
-It was also expected to "assess new opportunities linked to innovation, technical progress and the surge of new public and private data providers to support and complement conventional statistical systems and strengthen accountability at the global, regional and national levels".57 The resulting report "A world that counts: mobilising the data revolution for sustainable development" was presented to the Secretary-General in 2014 and highlighted two major global challenges for the current state of data:
+In August 2014 the Secretary General established an Independent Expert Advisory Group on the Data Revolution for Sustainable Development to provide him with inputs to shape the development agenda beyond 2015.
+The group of 24 experts from civil society, private sector, academia, governments and international organizations was to advise the Secretary General on measures to be taken to close data gaps and strengthen national statistical capacities.
+It was also expected to "assess new opportunities linked to innovation, technical progress and the surge of new public and private data providers to support and complement conventional statistical systems and strengthen accountability at the global, regional and national levels".
+The resulting report - A World That Counts: Mobilising The Data Revolution for Sustainable Development - was presented to the Secretary General in 2014 and highlighted two major global challenges for the current state of data: